Hiking Distance: 11.5km

 The river crossings and rock climbing sections are amazing, really beautiful and a lot of fun.
 This continues for about 1-2 hours depending on your pace.
 Keep your eye out for the pink trail markers and be careful with slippery rocks.

 After the waterfall climbing, you return to a normal hiking trail with some steep sections.
 Eventually you will reach the top where the trail opens up into a grassy area, head right for the little ponds and some trails leading to Mt.
 Bunagatake (2 hour return detour), or head left for an easier viewpoint that leads to the second half of the hike.

-Once you reach the viewpoint you will continue descending into the valley and after another 1-2 hours you will reach a nice camping area.
+Once you reach this viewpoint, continue descending into the valley and after another 2 hours, you'll reach a nice camping area.
 Keep walking until you reach the road, from this road it's a 30 minute walk into town to get to the onsen - the perfect end to a day of hiking.
 There's a free bus to the station if you use the onsen, the last bus departs at 5:55pm, and the onsen is open until 9pm.